Oujda: Music

-Gharnati refers to a variety of music originating in Andalusia.
-Its name was derived from the Arabic name of the Spanish city of Granada.
-Gharnati constitutes the musical mode mostly used in Oujda, where besides this musical kind is omnipresent and where each year in June the International Festival of Gharnati music is held.
+Gharnati refers to a variety of Andalusi music, named after the city of Granada.
+Its traditional center in North Africa is Tlemcen in western Algeria, but in the 20th century it also spread to Morocco, with Oujda being one of its main Moroccan centers.
+Each year, the city hosts an International Festival of Gharnati Music.

 Reggada Music is a major traditional music movement.
 Its a Moroccan Amazigh ancient musical genre and traditional war dance from the Beni Znassen/Aït Iznasen tribes of north-east Morocco (Provinces of Oujda, Berkane and Taourirt), more precisely coming from the village called Ain-Reggada.
 This dance used to celebrate and emulate victory of a battle.
 This music has now become part of the global music sphere.

-Oujda is also famous by the music of Raï.

 Subdivisions

 The province is divided administratively into the following:

 Transport

 Tourists aiming at Saïdia, bordering the Mediterranean, transit to Oujda's airport.
 The city is served by Angads Airport, which has connecting international flights to Lisbon, Brussels, Madrid, Marseille or Paris for example, as well as domestic flights to Casablanca.

 The city is the endpoint of the main railroad from Casablanca via Fes and Taourirt before the border with Algeria.
 There are several day and night trains to and from the city, linking it to the western part of the country.

 The Oriental Desert Express was originally built in the 1920s and 1930s as part of the Mediterranean–Niger Railway.
 One of its cars, the historical "prince's wagon" passenger car runs now twice annually.
 Outside camera shots of the Oriental Desert Express were featured in the 2015 James Bond film Spectre.